shawnmckinney/py-fortress/README.md

 ### About Role-Based Access Control
  ![RBAC Core](images/RbacCore.png "RBAC0 - The 'Core'")
  * Many-to-many relationship between Users, Roles and Permissions.
-Selective role activation into sessions.
+Selective Role activation into Sessions.
 API to add, update, delete identity data and perform identity and access control decisions during runtime operations
  * The RBAC functional specification describes operations for the creation and maintenance of RBAC element sets and relations; review functions for performing queries; and system functions for creating and managing sessions, and making access control decisions.